David Littleproud: Early career

-Deputy leadership
+Deputy leadership (2020-2022)

 Littleproud was viewed as a potential candidate to replace Barnaby Joyce as National Party leader in February 2018.
 The position was eventually won by Michael McCormack.
-On 4 February 2020, following Bridget McKenzie’s resignation, he defeated Keith Pitt and David Gillespie to become deputy leader of the National Party.
+On 4 February 2020, following Bridget McKenzie's resignation, he defeated Keith Pitt and David Gillespie to become deputy leader of the National Party.
 The ballot for the deputy leadership was held simultaneously with a leadership spill in which McCormack defeated a challenge by Joyce.
 It was subsequently suggested that Littleproud could emerge as a compromise candidate if conflict continues between supporters of McCormack and Joyce.

-Leadership of National Party
+Leadership of National Party (2022-2026)

 Littleproud challenged incumbent Nationals Party leader Barnaby Joyce along with Darren Chester in a three-way contest for the leadership of the party on 30 May 2022, after the incumbent Coalition government lost office to the Labor opposition at the 2022 federal election.
 The Nationals increased their parliamentary numbers at the election, however Joyce's unpopularity in metropolitan electorates was attributed as a factor in the loss of some Liberal seats.
 Littleproud was elected to replace Joyce as leader of the National Party, with Perin Davey as deputy.
 The Nationals, per longstanding policy, did not release the results.

 Following his election as Nationals leader, Littleproud assumed the agriculture portfolio in Peter Dutton's shadow cabinet.

+Under Littleproud's leadership of the Nationals, The Nationals came out as being opposed to the Voice to Parliament, becoming the first major party against it.
+The Nationals also abandoned its support for net zero by 2050.
+In both cases, the Liberals would later follow Nationals positions.

 Littleproud led the Nationals into the 2025 federal election where they neither lost nor won any additional seats, yet nearly won the previously safe Labor seat of Bendigo after the Nationals candidate overtook the Liberals for second place and Labor suffered a 9.7 percent swing.

 Littleproud was challenged for the leadership by senator Matt Canavan on 13 May 2025; on the same day, it was announced he had retained his post.
 Kevin Hogan was elected by the party room to replace outgoing Senator Perin Davey as the Nationals Deputy Leader.
 National Party rules dictate that all leadership positions are declared vacant after an election, regardless of the result.